alexander-steven/Credit-Loan-Analysis/README.md

 # Loan Credit Prediction and Analysis

-The final task of the Project-Based Internship at IDX Partners x Rakamin Academy, was conducted from October to November 2023.
+The final task of the Project-Based Internship at IDX Partners x Rakamin Academy was conducted from October to November 2023.

 Tools: Python, Jupyter Notebook, Numpy, Pandas, Matplotlib, Seaborn, Scikit-Learn

 ---
 # Project Background